 Are you targeting children, teenagers, young adults, or mature?
 What do they seek when they come into your store?
 What kinds of products are they looking for at the specific time of year?
 By accurately evaluating your target market, you’ll be able to effectively entice them into your store.

 For example, if you’re targeting young, fashion-conscious females at Christmas time, apply psychology to your visual marketing by employing a vibrant, exciting, and glamorous seasonal window display.
 If you’re targeting middle-aged, busy, working people, employ simplicity, organization, and cleanliness to your store layout so they can quickly and easily find what they’re looking for if they’re in a rush.

 If people have got to the checkout area, they like your products – after all, they’re about to buy one!
 Use this to your advantage by making the most of the surrounding area.
 Use a nearby wall or space beside the tills to display a small selection of products.
 It’s best to focus on lower-priced products as customers are more likely to buy these on impulse.
 You can also use posters and signage to communicate current offers or promotions which customers may have missed.

 It’s essential to bear in mind that shoppers don’t always have much patience.
 Often, customers enter a store with a specific objective in mind.
 While you ideally want customers to browse the entire store after they’ve found the item they want, you don’t want them to give up in frustration when they can’t find what they’re looking for.

 In a particularly large store, you should implement a clear, accessible store map or signage to help customers find what they need.
 In smaller stores, using a grouping strategy can save customers time.
-You could group by category, brand, by use (evening wear, beach wear, casual wear, accessories), or by season.
-The key is to choose groups which will help customers find what they’re looking for.
+You could group by category, brand, use (evening wear, beachwear, casual wear, accessories), or by season.
+The key is to choose groups that will help customers find what they’re looking for.